glassandboxb/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 By using task management tools, such as Trello or Asana, you can keep track of your progress and make sure you don't get sidetracked.

 Remember to take breaks throughout the day to avoid burnout and maintain focus.
 Additionally, always keep learning and updating your skills.
 The programming industry is constantly evolving, so it' s essential to stay ahead of the curve.
 Read blogs, watch tutorials, or attend workshops to keep your knowledge up-to-date.

+# 2023-12-24
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+Complex systems tend to be more fragile and difficult to maintain.
+Always strive to write clean, concise, and readable code that solves the problem at hand without unnecessary complexity.
+Remember that code is read far more often than it is written, so prioritize clarity and understandability over cleverness or optimization.
+And finally, embrace the iterative process of software development – plan, implement, test, refine, and repeat."